practicusai/docs/docs/tutorial/model.md

 The above tells us that an individual not being a smoker (smoker = 0), their bmi, and age are the most defining features to predict the insurance charge they will pay.

-Note: You can always come back to this screen later by opening _CLoud Nodes_ tab, clicking on MLflow button and finding the experiment you are interested with.
+Note: You can always come back to this screen later by opening _Cloud Workers_ tab, clicking on MLflow button and finding the experiment you are interested with.

 ## (Optional) Downloading model experiment files